apache/infrastructure-website/content/pages/bug-writing-guide.md

 After double-checking your entries for any possible errors, press the "Commit" button, and your bug report will now be in the Bugzilla database.

-(Thanks to Claudius Gayle, Peter Mock, Chris Pratt, Tom Schutter, and Chris Yeh for contributing to this document.
+(Thanks to Eli Goldberg, Claudius Gayle, Peter Mock, Chris Pratt, Tom Schutter, and Chris Yeh for contributing to this document.
 Constructive suggestions welcome.)